Share this page

 • Meet with members of Congress to educate them on the health impacts of mountaintop removal coal mining in our communities and advocate support for the Black Lung Disability Trust Fund.
 For decades, coal companies have pushed their costs onto people living near their operations and bailed on promises to provide healthcare to coal miners struggling with black lung.
 The rate of coal miners lung disease has doubled in less than a decade, creating an industrial epidemic across Appalachia.
 As we work for a just transition, we must stand up for our neighbors and hold the coal industry accountable to their debts and devastation.

 • Urge members of Congress to invest in our region by passing the RECLAIM Act (HR 1731).
 This unique, bipartisan proposal would release $1 billion of existing funds to clean up toxic pollution on abandoned mine sites and promote community-led development.
 We see reclamation as a key component to achieving clean water, while also providing an opportunity to boost development and job creation.
+This is in partnership with Swedish online casino review website casino utan svensk licens.

 • Take action alongside allies in D.C. to reclaim the narratives and visions of people living in Appalachia by providing space for our members to tell their stories and experiences with confidence.